Akiseyama Mitsuhiko: Career

 He made his debut exactly one year after Kiyoseumi in January, 2008, debuting with the likes of Kyokutaisei and Homarefuji.
 He quickly rose up to the makushita division after spending just one tournament at each of the lower divisions.
-He finally broke though to the sekitori ranks after nearly three years in November 2010.
+He finally broke through to the sekitori ranks after nearly three years in November 2010.
 To mark the occasion he changed his shikona from his family name of Fukao to Akiseyama, with the "se" kanji taken from his stable.
 He was to last only four tournaments in before being demoted back down.
 During this period he was restricted by a hernia.

-He returned to jūryō at the end of 2012 and after over eight years after his debut he broke though to the top makuuchi division in March 2016.
+He returned to jūryō at the end of 2012 and after over eight years after his debut he broke through to the top makuuchi division in March 2016.
 The 48 tournaments it took him to reach the top division from his professional debut was the fourth slowest by a former collegiate wrestler.
 He lasted just one tournament, scoring only four wins against eleven losses, and returned to jūryō.
 After only managing one win against fourteen losses in the next tournament in May 2016 he was demoted straight to makushita, where he remained for the next two years.

 He was promoted back to jūryō in March 2018 and produced a strong 11–4 record, taking part in a playoff for the championship.
 He reached jūryō 1 in July 2018, his highest rank since his single makuuchi appearance.
 However, seven consecutive losing scores saw him fall to the bottom of jūryō and then be relegated to the makushita division after the July 2019 tournament.
 He returned to jūryō after just one tournament away by recording a 4–3 score in September.
 He was demoted to makushita again in January 2020 but returned to the jūryō division in March and remained in jūryō for the rest of 2020.

 Akiseyama returned to the makuuchi division in January 2021 for the first time in 28 tournaments, the fourth slowest return in sumo history.
 In his makuuchi return Akiseyama began the tournament with six straight wins, before suffering five straight losses.
 Another run of three wins saw him enter Day 15 with a 9–5 record, and the knowledge that he would be awarded the Fighting Spirit prize if he won.
 Matched against Kagayaki, he was called the winner by the gyōji after pulling off an amiuchi or fisherman's throw, but the judges called for a re-match, which he lost.
 He narrowly missed a winning record in the following March tournament, but remained in the top division.
 In May he withdrew from a tournament for the first time in his career, after suffering a jaw fracture in a bout against Chiyotairyū.
 He missed the next two tournaments causing him to fall to the makushita division.